fasmide/libDanskeBank/README.md

 It properly requires to run on Android 2.2+ as is uses HttpURLConnection.

-It's to be incluced as a Android library in eclipse.
+It's to be incluced as a Android library in eclipse but i'm not sure i got completely it right.

 ## Requirements